 People with a greater risk for sepsis include:

-- Those older than 65, especially if they have chronic illness like diabetes or high blood pressure
+- Those older than 65, especially if they have chronic illnesses like diabetes or high blood pressure.

-- Patients being treated in an intensive care unit
+- Patients who are receiving treatment in an intensive care unit.

 How You Can Prevent Sepsis

 You can take basic steps to help prevent sepsis.

 - Know the symptoms of sepsis so you can recognize it.

 - Get the flu vaccine every year.